IRS Forms

 Key Takeaways

-• Use Form 8994 to claim the Employer Credit for Paid Family and Medical Leave for eligible wages in tax years 2018–2025.
+• Use Form 8994 to claim the Employer Credit for Paid Family and Medical Leave for eligible wages in tax years 2018–2025; the One Big Beautiful Bill Act, enacted July 2025, repealed the post-2025 sunset and made §45S permanent, so the credit continues for tax years beginning after December 31, 2025 under updated rules.

 • You must have a written, non‑discriminatory policy that grants at least two weeks of FMLA‑qualifying paid leave, pro rata for part‑time staff, and pays 50%+ of normal wages.

-• The credit rate ranges from 12.5% to 25% based on wage replacement, limited to 12 weeks per employee each year.
+• The credit rate ranges from 12.5% (at exactly 50% wage replacement) to 25% (at 100% wage replacement), limited to 12 weeks per employee each year; policies paying below 50% of normal wages earn zero credit, not a smaller one.

 • Report the total through the general business credit on Form 3800.
 Partnerships and S corporations pass it through to owners via Schedule K/K‑1, Code P.